cilipuhdi/JobberWalkie/README.md

 # JobberWalkie
-JobberWalkie site based in AngularJS
+JobberWalkie site based in AngularJS and Rails